killingbear999/chemical-reactor-foundation-model/README.md

-# Towards Foundation Model for Chemical Reactor Modeling: Meta-Learning with Physics-Informed Adaptation
+# Foundation Model for Chemical Reactor Modeling

 Zihao Wang, Zhe Wu </br>
 Paper: https://arxiv.org/abs/2405.11752 (we are working on the updated version) </br>